HCL-Based Color Palettes

 Flexible diverging palettes

-The divergingx_hcl function provides more flexible diverging palettes by simply calling sequential_hcl twice with prespecified sets of hue, chroma, and luminance parameters.
+The divergingx_hcl class provides more flexible diverging palettes by simply calling sequential_hcl twice with prespecified sets of hue, chroma, and luminance parameters.
 Thus, it does not pose any restrictions that the two “arms” of the palette need to be balanced and also may go through a non-gray neutral color (typically light yellow).
 Consequently, the chroma/luminance paths can be rather unbalanced.

 The plot below shows all such flexible diverging palettes that have been named in colorspace:

-• “Zissou 1” closely matches the palette of the same name from wesanderson [9]
+• “Zissou 1” closely matches the palette of the same name from wesanderson (Ram and Wickham 2023).

-• “Cividis” closely matches the palette of the same name from the viridis family (Garnier 2018).
+• “Cividis” closely matches the palette of the same name from the viridis family (Garnier 2024).
 Note that despite having two “arms” with blue vs. yellow colors and a low-chroma center color, this is probably better classified as a sequential palette due to the monotonic chroma going from dark to light.
 (See Approximating Palettes from Other Packages for more details.)

-• “Roma” closely matches the palette of the same name by Crameri [2].
+• “Roma” closely matches the palette of the same name by Crameri (2018).

 Typically, the more restricted diverging_hcl palettes should be preferred because they are more balanced.
 However, by being able to go through light yellow as the neutral color warmer diverging palettes are available.